 - Graydin, an organization dedicated to teaching coaching skills in education (content editing)

 I can provide editorial input in MS Word, Adobe Acrobat and Overleaf (LaTeX).
 I am familiar with Chicago, AMA, APA, and Canadian Press styles, as well as the Elements of Indigenous Style by Gregory Younging.
 I also understand the intricacies of working in American, British, and Canadian English.

 A Short Bio

 Karen studied genetics, molecular biology and physiology at the University of Manitoba, finishing graduate studies in 1999.
 Through most of the next two decades, while raising her family, Karen worked in academia, moving through positions as a research associate and lab manager to project and program management in research and health care.
 Drawing on her extensive and varied experience, she has been an independent consulting writer, editor, and proofreader for academics and professionals since 2016.
 Her mission is to help clients convey information in a way that is both useful and helpful to their intended audiences.

 Karen credits her interest in science and nature (and her love of horses) to her maternal grandparents.
 As biologists and naturalists, they always encouraged her to observe the world and ask questions about it.
-When not wordsmithing, Karen can be found at Falcon Beach Ranch in the Whiteshell, where she keeps her horse and helps out where needed with trail rides and excursions to the site of the famous Falcon Lake Encounter.
+When not at her desk, Karen can be found at Falcon Beach Ranch, where she keeps her horse, plays with the herd and helps out where needed with trail rides and excursions to the site of the famous Falcon Lake Encounter.